sgoka-axway/axway-open-docs/content/en/docs/apim_policydev/apigw_gw_instances/configure_http_strict_transport_security.md

 ## Configure an HSTS profile

 The HSTS profile is not configured in SSL interfaces by default.
-To enable it, in Policy Studio,
+To enable it, for example, for API Gateway, perform the following steps:

-1. Navigate to the **Ports** section of the HTTP service you wish to configure:
-    * For API Gateway: Create a new project from **New Project from an API Gateway instance**, then click **Environment Configuration > Listeners > API Gateway > Default Services > Ports**.
+1. In Policy Studio, click **Environment Configuration > Listeners > API Gateway > Default Services > Ports**.
-    * For Node Manager: Create a new project **From existing configuration** and browse the directory of your nodemanager config file (`apigateway/conf/configs.xml`), then click **Environment Configuration > Listeners > Node Manager > Management Services > Ports**.
 2. Right-click the HTTPS interface you wish to update, and click **Edit**.
 3. Click the **Advanced** tab, and under **HSTS Settings**, select the HSTS profile you wish to use to protect all endpoints serviced by this interface.
 4. Click **OK**.